Final RoundS

 “Concerto for viola and orchestra No. 1, Op.
 108 (1928)”

-(accompanied by the orchestra of the University of Music and Performing Arts Munich)
+(accompanied by the orchestra of the University of Music and Theatre Munich, conducted by Giuseppe Montesano)